 Atrium lounge: Warm and sunny space to hang out and drink tea open 11am- 5pm (closed in the summer).
 Also can be booked to host groups and events.

 City Farm School: Student internship program that provides experience in urban agriculture and community engagement.
 Provide food for other student-run food groups on campus as well as host a weekly market stand at Loyola.

 Epic Seedling Sale: Each May, the Greenhouse sells off hundreds of varieties of vegetable, herb, and flower seedlings at premium prices, all grown on the 13th floor or at City Farm School!

 Four Seasons Growing: An educational urban agriculture program that experiments within the bounds of the greenhouse to provide organic, local food all year long.
-Source of food and tea for campus cafes, Farmer’s market the, and le Frigo Vert.
+A source of food and tea for campus cafes, Farmer’s market, and le Frigo Vert.

 House Plant Propagation: An educational program wherein volunteers attend weekly sessions to learn about the many varieties of house plants and their care, while simultaneously looking after the house plants at the Greenhouse on a drop-in basis.

 Workshops: The Greenhouse hosts up to five workshops per week on topics ranging from plant care to holistic herbal remedies.
-Prices vary; workshops open to everybody.
+Prices vary; some workshops give priority to students.

 Contribution to social sustainability